bhardwajRahul/automate-faceless-content/course/module-5/lesson-3-affiliate.md

-# Lesson 3: Affiliate Marketing Mastery
+# Lesson 3: Affiliate Marketing Through Videos

 **Duration**: 30 minutes
-**Goal**: Build profitable affiliate marketing income stream
+**Goal**: Use your faceless videos to promote products and earn affiliate commissions

 ---